 The attorneys at Weiner Law can help you create a robust estate planning strategy that will ensure your legacy thrives when you’re gone.
 Broaching the topic of creating a will can be uncomfortable, but it is necessary if you want to ensure that the fruits of your life’s labor go to the right people.
 A will is especially crucial in determining who will take care of your children and handle their assets until they are old enough to do so themselves.

 At Weiner Law, our attorneys have years of experience creating wills, establishing trusts, and handling estate planning.
-We offer complimentary, no-obligation consultations to assist you in preparing for the future under California’s laws.
-Contact us today to schedule a consultation with someone from our experienced and trusted legal team.
+We offer complimentary, no-obligation evaluation to assist you in preparing for the future under California’s laws.
+Contact us today to schedule an evaluation with someone from our experienced and trusted legal team.